KATYDIDANDKID

 source home-designing.com

-A sun patio tops this multi-level garden, nestled under a pergola.
-It is accessed by concrete steps via a dining deck.
-Another set of steps lead down to a plunge pool behind glass balustrades.
+A great patio is on top of this multi-level garden, nestled under a pergola.
+You could access here by going through concrete steps via a dining deck.
+If you took another step, you could see a plunge pool behind glass.

 Panton S Style Outdoor Chair